-Interannual variability in mean discharge, as assessed at the gauge at DRL, was higher overall in the pre-WUP period, with the greatest reduction in discharge variation seen in the October to January period in all post-WUP years except for 2015.
+Interannual variability in mean discharge, as assessed at the gauge at DRL, was higher overall in the pre-WUP period, with the greatest reduction in discharge variation seen in the October to December period in the post-WUP period.
 Generally, under the post-WUP operational regime (implemented in 2008), there was almost no interannual deviation during the October to January period (Golder 2017b).
-However, in 2015, the DRL discharge was increased to approximately 250 m3/s (8829 f3/s: Golder 2017b), resulting in high interannual variability during the October-January period (Figure 8).
+However, in 2015, the DRL discharge was increased to approximately 250 m/s (8829 f/s: Golder 2017b), resulting in high interannual variability during the October-January period (Figure 8).
 Decreased discharge variability post-WUP was also recorded in March, where discharge trend changed from gradual increase pre-WUP to a stable flow or a slight gradual decrease post-WUP.

-Figure 8: Minimum, maximum (grey ribbon) and mean (black line) discharge as measured at the WSC DRL gauge in the LDR during pre-WUP operations (2002-2007) and post-WUP operational implementation (2008-2019).
+Figure 8: Minimum, maximum (grey ribbon) and mean (black line) discharge as measured at the WSC DRL gauge in the LDR during pre-WUP operations (2002-2007) and post-WUP operational implementation (2008-2020).

 Although the magnitude of pre-WUP flow reductions from DDM exhibited narrower ranges within each year in comparison to some post-WUP operation years, the mean and median magnitudes during pre-WUP conditions were higher in most years (Figure 9).
 Substantial differences in the reduction magnitude between pre- and post-WUP operations were not identified in early post-WUP years.
-However, between 2013 and 2016, reductions had narrow ranges and were generally smaller than pre-WUP operations.
+However, between 2013 and 2016, as well as in 2018, reductions had narrow ranges and were generally smaller than pre-WUP operations.

-In three of the four years examined during pre-WUP operations, ramping rate ($\Delta m^3 s^{-1} h^{-1}$) exhibited substantial variations and range (Figure 9).
+In three of the four years examined during pre-WUP operations, ramping rate ( $\Delta m^3 s^{-1} h^{-1}$ ) exhibited substantial variations and range (Figure 9).
 The remaining year in the pre-WUP period was similar to operations during post-WUP.
 Overall, post-WUP ramping rates were similar between years.

-Figure 9: Boxplots of reduction magnitude (Δm^3 /s; top panel) and ramping rates (Δm^3 s-1 h-1; bottom panel) by year.
+Figure 9: Boxplots of reduction magnitude ( $\Delta m^3$ /s; top panel) and ramping rates ( $\Delta m^3$ s-1 h-1; bottom panel) by year.
 Each box represents the 25th and 75th quantiles (bottom and top lines, respectively), and the median (middle bold line); whiskers extend to 1.5 times the interquartile distance.
 Yearly mean, minimum, and maximum values are shown as individual points.